IDS6145-18Spring/assignment-1-practice-designing-models-paigepaulsen/code/README.md

 ## Smart City Solar Tracker Model

-Starting coding framework for optimizing solar panel efficiency using a dual axis.
+Starting coding framework for optimizing solar panel efficiency using a single axis.

 (remove: learn to describe your code a bit, link the files and provide a brief explanation what each file is doing for your model and simulation)